How Long Does It Take to Be Named Executor of an Estate in Colorado?

 One important deadline is related to filing documents with the court.
 The executor of an estate must file a petition to open probate within ten days of the death of the decedent.
 This document notifies the court that an executor has been appointed and begins the probate process.

-In addition to this initial filing, there are other documents that must be filed in a timely manner.
+In addition to this initial filing, other documents must be filed promptly.
 For example, within 90 days of being appointed as executor, you must file an inventory with the court that lists all of the assets and debts of the estate.

 If you fail to meet these deadlines, it could result in additional fees or penalties.
 It’s important to work closely with an experienced probate attorney who can help ensure all necessary documents are filed on time.